-But you can instead make a Section 83(b) election to recognize ordinary income when you receive the stock.
+But with a Section 83(b) election, you can instead opt to recognize ordinary income when you receive the stock.
 This election, which you must make within 30 days after receiving the stock, allows you to convert potential future appreciation from ordinary income to long-term capital gains income and defer it until the stock is sold.